enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 - **In-App Sensor Data Visualization and Export**: The application currently allows users to view the latest sensor readings along with timestamps, data types, and units.
 However, more advanced visualization tools (e.g., time series plots) and a CSV export feature were not developed.
 These tasks were deprioritized, as both can be performed directly via the InfluxDB web interface with minimal effort.

+- **Firmware Versioning for Sensor Data**: Sensor nodes can be updated with new firmware versions at any time, and they retain their The Things Network credentials.
+However, the collected measurement data is currently not linked to a specific firmware version, meaning it's not possible to trace data back to the exact firmware state of the sensor node at the time of collection.
+This feature was deemed optional and postponed due to time constraints.

 ## Workload per student
 From the beginning of the project, the team collaborated closely while maintaining a clear division of responsibilities.
 Tasks were distributed based on prior experience and expertise.
 Linus Degen, who had previously explored the use of RDF triplestores in the context of this project, took the lead on implementing the backend, the persistence layer, and the integration with The Things Network (TTN).
 Enrico Cirignaco, with a background in embedded systems and containerization, focused on the compiler engine, firmware programming mechanisms, the web frontend, and DevOps tasks.

 The following table provides a breakdown of the main responsibilities:

+Table: Breakdown of key project responsibilities per team member

 | Area                              | Linus Degen | Enrico Cirignaco |
 |-----------------------------------|-------------|------------------|